 The transcontinental trains consisted of an express train, an accommodation train, and an emigrant train.
 Utah Central's service consisted of two passenger trains and two mixed trains, which were made up of both passenger and freight cars.

+Ogden Union Railway & Depot Company was organized on September 17, 1888, to fill Ogden's need for a new depot.
 The tracks of Ogden Union Railway & Depot Co. were specified to run "from a point on the Union Pacific Railway about 1/2 mile south of the point where said line crosses 8th Street in the City of Ogden, then north to a point on the Central Pacific Railroad about 1/4 mile north of where said line crosses 1st Street."
 (Articles of Incorporation, Ogden Union Railway & Depot Co.
-Office of the Secretary of State, State of Utah; link)
+Office of the Secretary of State, State of Utah)

 This general area from the 20th Street crossing on the north to the 29th Street crossing on the south (with East Yard added in 1942) was the home of OUR&D operations from the time of its organization until the late 1960s when its two owners, Southern Pacific and Union Pacific, took over its freight operations.
 As with any terminal company, OUR&D was organized to allow the member railroads to share facilities, mostly to avoid conflicts of operation and to ensure that each road had an equal say in the operations.

 While the timing of the formation of a depot company was a reaction to the complaints of Ogden's citizens to the lack of service by UP and SP, the depot company, operating as a terminal railroad, would oversee the operations of UP and SP, along with Utah Central, Utah & Northern (soon to be combined as the Oregon Short Line & Utah Northern), and Ogden's newest railroad, Denver & Rio Grande Western.
 But first the depot needed attention.
-During the 1880s, Union Pacific's president, Charles F. Adams, had commissioned noted architect Henry Van Brundt and his Van Brundt & Howe firm in Kansas City, Mo., to design new stations for UP at Omaha, Cheyenne, and Portland.
+During the 1880s, Union Pacific's president, Charles F. Adams, had commissioned noted architect Henry Van Brundt and his Van Brundt & Howe firm in Kansas City, Missouri, to design new stations for UP at Omaha, Cheyenne, and Portland.
 In September 1886, he added Ogden to the list after it became apparent that it, too, needed a new building.
 (Hunter, Beneath Ben Lomond's Peak, p.
 425. The last stone in the foundation was laid on December 31, 1886.)

 Van Brundt published his preliminary sketches of the new Ogden depot in American Architect and Building News in November 1886.
 They showed that the design was Romanesque in style, a treatment that was being promoted by another noted American architect, H. H. Richardson.
 The final design contained many of the preliminary features, but other details were altered to make the building more functional.
 Both the north and south wings were built with two floors.
 In the center was a three-floor building with a clock tower, and the roof was finished with dormers replacing the suggested Romanesque steeple and spirals.
 Included in the design were 33 hotel rooms in the south wing.
 In the center upper floor were railroad offices, including the superintendent's office, with the lower floor taken up by ticket offices and waiting rooms.
 In the north wing was the baggage handling facilities and an emigrant waiting room.
-In early September 1886, Adams commissioned Francis M. Sharp of Kansas City to be the building contractor.
+In early September 1886, Adams commissioned Francis M. Sharp of Kansas City as the building contractor.
 Construction commenced immediately, and by late December the sandstone foundation was laid.